The Hydrow was the first rower to offer live streaming and on-demand workouts using a large, built-in HD touchscreen monitor.

 12 months on labor is standard, as most companies offer 12 months in this department (if they offer any labor warranty at all that is).

-Overall, a pretty good warranty on this rowing machine (although it used to be a little better).
+Overall, a pretty good warranty on this rowing machine.

 There’s no question the Hydrow is a nice rowing machine.
 Every aspect of this rower is designed with both form and function in mind.

-The monitor is huge and technologically advanced and this machine is even backed by a great warranty.
+The monitor is huge and technologically advanced and this machine is even backed by a solid warranty.

 So, is the Hydrow awesome?